AbuRayhaan/Space-Travellers-Hub/README.md

 # Space-Travellers-Hub
-The Space Travelers hub is an application that allows adventurers to make custom reservations of rockets and dragons for space travel.
+The Space Travelers hub is an application that allows adventurers to make reservations of rockets and dragons for space travel.
 Also, users have an opportunity to select a mission of their choice.